-MP Mhairi Black and actress Maureen Beattie are the latest to be recognised as Outstanding Women of Scotland at a ceremony in Glasgow.
+Mhairi Black to be named as Outstanding Woman of Scotland at awards ceremony

 The pair are among the 10 new inductees for 2018 into the list, compiled by the Saltire Society.